gmazzap/Hierarchy/README.md

 } );
 ```

-Using code above, the templates are searched, in order, in:
+Using code above the templates are searched, in order, in:

  - /path/to/child/theme/templates/
  - /path/to/parent/theme/templates/
  - /path/to/child/theme/
  - /path/to/parent/theme/

-`SubfolderTemplateFinder`, just like `FoldersTemplateFinder`, accepts a file extension as second
+`SubfolderTemplateFinder`, just like `FoldersTemplateFinder`, accepts a custom file extension as second
 constructor argument.

 #### `LocalizedTemplateFinder`

 This finder class works in combination with another finder and allows to load templates based on
-the current locale, let's assume:
+the current locale:

 ```php